SECURITY CAMERA SYSTEMS

 Measuring the Value of a Security System

-Measuring security camera quality is one of the challenges that comes with installing a security camera system.
+Measuring security camera quality is one of the challenges that come with installing a security camera system.
 The resolution of a security camera is an important factor, but it isn’t the only deciding factor when it comes to measuring the overall quality of a security camera.
 Understanding these factors can be helpful in evaluating security camera quality.
 This will help you pick out the best security cameras for your business’s indoor and outdoor surveillance needs.

 Image resolution is a standard method in measuring the size of the video being produced.
 Small/low resolution video is obviously not as good because their images are made up of less pixels.
 The larger that the image being recorded by the security cameras is, the higher the quality and resolution of the video will be.